HeyMaslo/maslo-persona/README.md

 You can think of the persona as the companion's ‘face’.
 This is a mathematically expressed amorphous shape.
 This shape consists of multiple properties (ie: size, speed, brightness, complexity, color, etc) that change based on user inputs and interaction.
 Every user can have a unique persona and their persona will evolve over time.

 ## Persona Reactions
 Each persona will react to the user inputs through animations that include visual changes, sound, color, and haptic feedback.
+You can play with the reactions here: (https://heymaslo.github.io/maslo-persona-2d/)
 The types of reactions described below:
 * State Reaction: A reaction is a particular audiovisual response from the persona.
 * Dynamic Idle: An anthropomorphised animation based on average of computed sentiment.